dynamicguy/mw-docs/docs/integrations/payment-gateways.md

 id: payment-gateways
 title: Supported Payment Gateways
 ---
-Each payment gateway integrated with MajorityWorld comes as a plugin solution.
+Each payment gateway integrated with DrikGallery comes as a plugin solution.

-To activate your payment plugin, go to the [Plugins](dashboard/configuration/plugins.md) section in the Configuration tab of your MajorityWorld dashboard.
+To activate your payment plugin, go to the [Plugins](dashboard/configuration/plugins.md) section in the Configuration tab of your DrikGallery dashboard.

-MajorityWorld supports the following payment gateways:
+DrikGallery supports the following payment gateways:

 - `DUMMY` - for testing purposes only
 - `BRAINTREE` - supports PayPal and Credit Cards